Grades and school reports in Swiss local schools

 ‘So, my child recently got her first report card.
 I always considered her to be a very good student, so I was slightly taken aback by her grades.
 I mean do students ever get a 6 in anything in public schools or is this grade reserved for little Einstein’s?’

 Like the mum above, many parents initially struggle with the Swiss grading system.
-Trying to compare grades between to different school system can be tricky and Switzerland tends to have stricter grading standards than a number of other countries.
+Trying to compare grades between to different school system can be tricky and local schools in Switzerland tend to have stricter grading standards than a number of other countries.

-This article wants to shed some light on grades and grading criteria in Swiss public schools.
+This article wants to shed some light on grades and grading criteria in local Swiss schools.

-Swiss public schools use a numeric grade system:
+Swiss local schools use a numeric grade system:

 6 (excellent – the best possible grade = 100%)